-Now that school is back in session, kids are exposed to more germs.
+Kids are exposed to more germs at the start of the school year.
 While back to school illnesses and infections are inevitable, you can always help prevent sickness by encouraging your kids to wash their hands regularly.
-If your child does happen to catch something at school, we always recommend you visit us at any of our three locations so we can help them start feeling better, faster!
+If your child happens to catch something at school, we always recommend you visit us at any of our locations along Denver’s metro area so we can help them start feeling better faster!

 Here are six common illnesses and infections we see now that school is in session.